Western webspinning sawfly

 Last updated

 Western webspinning sawfly larvae feed gregariously within loose, grayish webbing on spruce branch tips and branch crotches.
 Foliage inside the web browns and becomes skeletonized as larvae feed.
-Picea species show damage from June through August in western Washington.
+Picea species show damage from June through August.
 The sawfly creates noticeable aesthetic damage on landscape spruce but rarely threatens tree survival.

 Prune branch tips with webbing and larvae intact before adult emergence in late summer.
 This pruning also improves tree form and removes visual damage.
 Do not apply pesticides into the webs; parasitoid wasps and predatory insects naturally suppress the sawfly.
 Trees recover rapidly the following season even after significant defoliation.